 Details: Dir.
 Thomas McCarthy.
 Perf.
 Peter Dinklage, Patricia Clarkson, Bobby Cannavale, Michelle Williams.
 Miramax, 2003.

-Synopsis: Finbar McGride (Dinklage), a man born with dwarfism, moves to a train depot in rural New Jersey.
+Synopsis: Finbar McGride (Peter Dinklage) moves to a train depot in rural New Jersey.
 Even though he tries to live in solitude, other eccentric characters in the town befriend him.
-One day, Dinklage goes to the local public library, where he meets and befriends the young library assistant (Williams).
+One day, Dinklage goes to the local public library, where he meets and befriends the young library assistant (Michelle Williams).

 Role Call: Michelle Williams as Emily—Liberated Librarian (female)